 - Iliac artery endofibrosis refers to leg pain and weakness caused by damage to a group of major blood vessels, known as the iliac arteries, which supply blood to the pelvis, groin and lower legs.
 The condition is most common in high performance cyclists and can result in significant loss of function.

-Patients with PAD typically do not experience symptoms until later in life because plaque and calcium deposits slowly build up in the arteries over many years.
-Patients who smoke tobacco or who have diabetes, however, may develop significant PAD even at younger ages.
+People with PAD typically do not experience symptoms until later in life because plaque and calcium deposits slowly build up in the arteries over many years.
+People who smoke tobacco or who have diabetes, however, may develop significant PAD even at younger ages.
 People with peripheral artery disease may experience no noticeable symptoms, or they may experience one or more of the following:

 - Lack of healthy blood flow in the feet, legs and arms